top of page

 Publications

 The Endless Time After: Art as a Medium of Memory in Post-Stalinist Kazakhstan, in Stalinism in Kazakhstan: History, Memory, Representationed.
 Zh.
-Abylkhozhin, M. Akulov, A.Tsai, Lexington Books, Lanham
+Abylkhozhin, M. Akulov, A.Tsay (Lanham: Lexington Books, 2021)

 2023